-Studia Humana Volume 0:0 (2023), pp. 1-4 DOI:
+Studia Humana Volume 13:2 (2024), pp. 46-49 DOI: 10.2478/sh-2024-0011

-Philosophy and Logic in Time of War
+Philosophy and Logic in a Time of War

-Abstract: The interview given by Yaroslav Shramko (b.
-1963), professor of the Department of Philosophy, rector of the Kryvyi Rih State Pedagogical University (Ukraine).
+Abstract: This interview was given by Yaroslav Shramko (b.
+1963), professor of the Department of Philosophy and rector of the Kryvyi Rih State Pedagogical University (Ukraine).
 His main research interests lie in the fields of logic and analytical philosophy.
-He has carried out several projects on modern non-classical logic: 1996-1998, within the Alexander von Humboldt Foundation Fellowship at Humboldt University in Berlin (Germany); 1999-2000, within the Fulbright Program at Indiana University in Bloomington (USA); 2003-2004, as a Wilhelm Bessel Awardee at Dresden University of Technology (Germany) among them.
+He has carried out several projects on modern non-classical logic: 1996-1998, within the Alexander von Humboldt Foundation Fellowship at Humboldt University in Berlin (Germany); 1999-2000, within the Fulbright Program at Indiana University in Bloomington (USA); and 2003-2004, as a Wilhelm Bessel Awardee at Dresden University of Technology (Germany), among others.
 He has been a frequent invited speaker at international conferences and congresses.
-He is a member of the editorial boards of several international logic journals, such as Logic and Logical Philosophy (Torun, Poland), Bulletin of the Section of Logic (Łódź, Poland),

-European Journal of Mathematics (Springer), Studia Logica (Springer).
-Prof. Shramko is the author of "Truth and Falsehood.
-An Inquiry into Generalized Logical Values" (Springer, 2011, joint work with Heinrich Wansing) and of a number of articles on logic and analytic philosophy in peer-reviewed international journals.
+He is a member of the editorial boards of several international logic journals, such as Logic and Logical Philosophy (Torun, Poland), Bulletin of the Section of Logic (Łódź, Poland), European Journal of Mathematics (Springer), and Studia Logica (Springer).
+Prof Shramko is the author of "Truth and falsehood: An inquiry into generalized logical values" (Springer, 2011, joint work with Heinrich Wansing) and a number of articles on logic and analytic philosophy in peer-reviewed international journals.

-Keywords: logic, analytic philosophy, symbolic logic, logic of first-degree entailment, war in Ukraine.
+Keywords: logic, analytic philosophy, symbolic logic, logic of first-degree entailment, war in Ukraine

-Andrew Schumann: First of all, as a person with Belarusian citizenship, I would like to apologize to you as a Ukrainian for the grief that was brought to your country from the territory of Belarus.
+Andrew Schumann: First of all, as a person with Belarusian citizenship, I would like to apologise to you as a Ukrainian for the grief that was brought to your country from the territory of Belarus.
 The Belarusian society (unfortunately not the state) strongly condemns Russia's aggression.
-What difficulties did you face personally as the rector of the Kryvyi Rih State Pedagogical University after February 24, 2022?
-What difficulties appeared in the organization of the educational process and scientific work of the university?
+What difficulties did you face personally as the rector of the Kryvyi Rih State Pedagogical University after 24 February 2022?
+What difficulties appeared in the organisation regarding the educational process and scientific work of the university?